capacitor-community/generic-oauth2/README.md

 It let you configure the oauth parameters yourself instead of using SDKs.
 Therefore it is usable with various providers.

+## Attention: This project is an ALPHA

+This library is about to be changed through development as I need it.

+If you use a working version do not automatically update your dependencies.

+I will NOT announce any changes until the first beta is released.

 ## Installation

 `npm i @byteowls/capacitor-oauth2`